 Curing is a high concentration brine for meats that usually includes a salt with nitrites.
 Nitrites are effective in killing the stubborn botulism bacterium.
 Like pickling, curing often lasts days, even weeks, and can include sugar and spice and everything nice.
 Curing can be done wet, with the salt dissolved in water, or dry, just applied to the surface.
 Because the salt content is so high dry curing can dehydrate the meat.
 A classic example is bacon or corned beef.
 Click here to learn more about nitrites and nitrates.

 Almost all the cookbooks tell us that salt is pulled out of the brine and into the meat by osmosis, a well known phenomenon we all learned about in high school when we were not napping and passing notes.
-Osmosis plays a role, says the AmazingRibs.com science advisor Prof. Greg Blonder, but it is of far less importance than another process, diffusion, and in some cases osmosis can even be a hindrance.
+Osmosis plays a role, says the AmazingRibs.com science advisor Prof. Greg Blonder, but it is of far less importance than another process, diffusion.

-That lean pork loin chop you are brining is not wrapped in a plastic bag.
-True, the meat cells are encased by membranes which are semi-permeable, but they are not simply packed together in a dense and unavoidable phalanx.
-Salt gets into the meat simply by going through wide open pores, sliced muscle fibers, capillaries, intracellular myowater and other channels which allow the saline solution to march inward much more quickly and efficiently than by osmosis.
-The osmosis is simply outflanked.
+Meat cells are encased by membranes that are semi-permeable.
+Salt gets into the meat simply by going through wide open pores, sliced muscle fibers, capillaries, intracellular myowater and other channels which allow the saline solution to march inward.

 Now that doesn't mean there is no osmosis at work at all, says Blonder.
-"In the early stages of brining, salt ions do leapfrog from cell membrane to cell membrane.
+"In the early stages of brining, water does come to the surface to dilute the salt, and salt ions do leapfrog from cell membrane to cell membrane.
 Inside the cell they encounter water and other large molecules, and the fluids are already about 0.1% salt.
 The larger molecules can't leave through the cell wall so as the salt enters the internal pressure rises like a balloon.
 Eventually, the osmotic pressure gets so high the salt ions are either pushed back out as fast as they enter, or the cell ruptures.
 In other words, the amount of osmosis in small and osmotic pressure sometimes opposes the diffusive motion of ions from the surface into the meat."

 Blonder can only speculate why conventional wisdom says that osmotic pressure is the driving force.
 "Perhaps this is because because the word 'pressure' sounds, well, so forceful compared to random, aimless diffusion."